ASZM101/aszm101.github.io/planning.md

 ## Extra

 ### General
+- Version of entire website in Spanish, add dropdown in/near header to switch between languages
 - Figure out why headings in summary have uneven line heights on mobile
-- Make all btns in each btn group the same size, maybe diff for each group
-- Version of entire website in Spanish, add dropdown in/near header to switch between languages
 - Add scrolling animation that makes elements appear as user scrolls
 - Make headings and bolded words diff colors
 - Auto detect system prefs for gradient bkgds